osrf/collision-benchmark/README.md

 be the case ("jumping contact points").
-For testing and debugging cases in which such contact point jumps happen, it is useful to have a visual interface in which the shapes can be moved a small distance, the exact same way, over and over again around the point where the contact jump happens.
+For testing and debugging cases in which such contact point jumps happen, it is useful to have a visual interface in which the shapes can be moved a small distance, in the exact same way, over and over again around the point where the contact jump happens.
 For this purpose, the "two colliding shapes" test was developed.

 This test only works with the Gazebo engines and uses the Gazebo client for visualization.

+**How the test works**

 Two shapes are loaded, one at each end of a "collision bar".
 The collision bar is the axis along which the objects will be moved to test the collision.